NeuralVFX/LibreFLUX-ControlNet/README.md

 ![LibreFLUX example](examples/libre_flux_example.png)

 This repo is a controlnet training project for LibreFLUX, I borrowed heavily from these repos:
-- https://github.com/christopher-beckham/flux-controlnet ( Its basically a fork of this )
+- https://github.com/christopher-beckham/flux-controlnet ( Its a fork of this )
 - https://huggingface.co/jimmycarter/LibreFLUX
 - https://github.com/bghira/SimpleTuner

 **Disclaimer:** The intent of this is to make it possible to train a controlnet based on LibreFLUX.
+This means:
+- Incorperating Attention Masking
-This means incorperating Attention Masking, removing the distilled guidance vector during training, and running inference with CFG.
-This doesn't have unconditional training, it appears to train fine without out it.( I might consider adding if people need it ) This is pieced together by modifying the original repo, and borrowing some components from SimpleTuner.
+- Removing the distilled guidance vector during training
+- Running inference with CFG.

+This is pieced together by modifying the original repo, and borrowing some components from SimpleTuner and LibreFlux.
 Use at your own risk!

 ## Setup